-Colliders currently don’t affect how models and entities interact with each other, they can always overlap.
+Colliders don’t affect how models and entities interact with each other, they can always overlap.
 Colliders only affect how the model interacts with the player’s avatar.

 For an object to be recognized by a Decentraland scene as a collider, all it needs is to be named in a certain way.
 The object’s name must include the the suffix “_collider” at the end.

-In this case, we can name the box “BoxTree_collider” and export both the tree and the box as a single _gltf model.
-The _collider tag alerts the Decentraland world engine that the box object belongs to the collection of colliders, making the _collider mesh invisible.
+In this case, we can name the box “LampPost_collider” and export both the tree and the box as a single __gltf model.
+The _collider tag alerts the Decentraland world engine that the box object belongs to the collection of colliders, making the collider mesh invisible.

-Player spatial constraints #
+Player Spatial Constraints #

 When you design models that are meant for players to walk around in, you need to keep in mind the following reference measurements: